 One noticeable change to this rule, as set forth above, is in the title itself.
 Formerly titled “Prohibited Objectives of Employment,” this rule has also removed “… seek, accept, or continue employment if the member knows or should know that the objective of such employment is …” Sub-subdivisions (A) and (B) are now sub-subdivisions (1) and (2).
 The other noticeable change is the addition of a completely new subdivision (b).
 This subdivision explains one of the requirements involved with a lawyer who is defending someone in a criminal proceeding.

 The first sentence of Rule 3.1 of the American Bar Association (ABA)’s RPC says the same thing CBA’s Rule 3.1(a) says – with fewer words.
 The second sentence of the ABA’s rule is nearly identical to CBA’s Rule 3.1(b).

 Benefit: Generally speaking, the addition of language regarding a lawyer who represents a defendant in a criminal proceeding should help to protect that defendant’s rights by clarifying the lawyer’s responsibility.

-Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Client Rights, Legal Representation, Defendant, Criminal Proceeding, Parker Law Group Attorneys, APC, Port Parker
+Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Client Rights, Legal Representation, Defendant, Criminal Proceeding, Parker Taylor Law Group, Port Parker